7. Mefloquine Dispatches: Estadio Nacional Julio Martínez Prádanos, 11th March 2006 (Final)

 The car comes to pick us up.
 There are four of us.
 We drive out of Las Condes toward the old quarter of Santiago.
 The driver is an old man.
 He doesn’t speak English but C* has excellent Spanish.
 Our driver is very happy today.
 In a few hours Michelle Bachelet will be sworn in as President.
 He is a big fan.

-Though he is happy you can tell by the shape of his shoulders that he has been bent by the weight of the things he has done and seen.
-On his rear view mirror hangs a necklace with a small grain of rice in it.
+Though he is happy you can tell by the shape of his shoulders that he has been bent by the weight of the things he has seen and done.
+On his rear-view mirror hangs a necklace with a small grain of rice in it.
 On that grain of rice is the face of Salvador Allende.

 C* is translating.
 The driver is telling us his story as we pass the Estadio Nacional Julio Martínez Prádanos.
+It is a football stadium.
 A part of the stadium is still smoking.
-Someone tried to burn it down in the last couple of days.
-It is a football stadium.
+Someone tried to burn it down recently.
+There are people happily singing and celebrating its destruction as we slow down to witness.
 For nine months it was a concentration camp.
 The driver and his wife were picked up by the military in 1973 and were held in the bowels of the football stadium/concentration camp.
 They were picked up because they actively supported Allende at university.
 Thousands of people were held in that stadium.
 The driver’s wife was picked out one morning and executed in front everyone in the middle of the football pitch.
 It was done professionally.
 One bullet to the back of the neck.
 Quick.
 Our driver was tortured there, then moved along.
 He was one of the lucky ones.
-He has lived with fear all his life but he now has hope.
+He has lived with fear all his life, but he now has hope.

 The moment passes.
 We drive off to the Mercado Central for lunch.